Overview of Database-as-a-Service offerings available in Public Cloud

 Besides Redislab who offer their own product redis cache as a service, in memory caches are also available from Amazon, Google, Microsoft and IBM whereas Microsoft and IBM offer a redis cache implementation to their customers.
 Amazon as well as Google have their own implementations.

-1 Provided by 3rd party cloud service provider (redislab)
+1 Provided by 3rd party cloud service provider (redislab) 2 Coming soon

 Most big players in cloud business offer database as a service.
 However the mostly rely on their own implementations for RDBMS and NoSQL.
 Customers have to keep in mind that this fact leads to a vendor lock in and that the investment may be higher when switching to another cloud provider or technology.

 Some of the big vendors also offer open source database technology, like Microsoft and IBM with MySQL and MongoDB.
 However one has to be aware that these offerings are not provided by the vendors itself but by a 3rd party instead.
 Mostly these offerings are based on services provided by smaller players, like ClearDB, Mongolab or redislab, which specialize in one database technology.
 If there is a need for a very specific database technology, it may make sense to choose a smaller provider over one of the big players to make use of their knowledge and their service in this particular area.

 Pricing can be very difficult to compare between different providers.
 Most of the time, there is a free plan which can be chosen but price range goes up to several 1000$ per month of course depending on performance.
 Also performance can be very hard to compare between different vendors.
 Some use kind of proprietary units to measure performance others specify ram, storage and concurrent connections to differ their plans.